The Year in Review

 A Look at FBI Cases, Part 1

-The FBI worked thousands of investigations during 2013, involving everything from extremists bent on terror to cyber thieves, financial fraudsters, and murder and hostage situations.
+The FBI worked thousands of investigations during 2012 involving everything from terror plots to cyber theft, financial fraud, and crimes against children.
 As the year comes to a close, we take our annual look back at some of the Bureau’s most significant cases.